Using local ingredients and traditional cooking techniques, these hearty and filling dishes provide an authentic taste of Ireland.

-Though the original version of the cooked breakfast was invented in England, the Irish have made the ‘fry’ their own.
-An Irish breakfast will generally consist of some combination of bacon, sausages, eggs, fried tomatoes, mushrooms, hash browns, white and black pudding – pork meat with oatmeal and blood sausage respectively – and baked beans.
-Toast and tea are essential sides for this national favourite, which is also known to be a guaranteed hangover cure after an evening drinking Guinness.
-The Woollen Mills Eating House in Dublin do one with Offaly-reared sausages and bacon, beef tomato, O’Doherty’s black pudding and a fried egg and toast.
+Though a full fry-up breakfast is mostly associated with England, the Irish have made the ‘fry’ their own.
+An Irish breakfast will generally consist of some combination of bacon, sausages, eggs, fried tomatoes, mushrooms, hash browns, white and black pudding (pork meat with oatmeal and blood sausage respectively) and baked beans.
+Toast and tea are essential sides for this national favourite, which is also a guaranteed hangover cure after an evening drinking Guinness.

-The West of Ireland has the country’s best oysters, and those harvested in Clarinbridge, County Galway are known the world over for their superior taste.
-Lovers of seafood should definitely try to make it to the Galway International Oyster and Seafood Festival at least once, where they can watch the Irish and World Oyster Opening – or ‘shucking’ – Championships, and taste some of the finest shellfish to be found in the Atlantic.
+This island nation is known for its fresh seafood, and the West of Ireland has a reputation for being home to the country’s best oysters.
+Those harvested in Clarinbridge, County Galway are known the world over for their superior taste and quality.
+Seafood lovers should definitely try to make it to the Galway International Oyster and Seafood Festival, where they can watch the Irish and World Oyster Opening – or ‘shucking’ – Championships, and taste some of the finest shellfish to be found in the Atlantic.

 Cockles and Mussels

-Barm brack – generally just called brack in Ireland – is a sweet type of bread made with sultanas and raisins, traditionally served with tea.
-This dessert is especially popular around Halloween when objects used to be added to the dough to make a kind of festive fortune-teller game.
-Items like a coin, a pea and a ring were traditionally added, and whoever found the ring was thought to be likely to marry within a year.
-Today, Halloween barm bracks with a toy ring can still be bought in supermarkets.
-Brack can be found in many cafés, but if you’re feeling brave, you can try and make it yourself, following celebrity chef and Youtube star Donal Skehan’s recipe.
+Barmbrack is a type of sweet Irish quick bread made with sultanas and raisins and usually served with tea.
+This treat is especially popular around Halloween, when objects were traditionally added to the dough to make a kind of festive fortune-teller game.
+Items included a coin, which was believed to bring wealth and a ring, which signified that the finder would be married within a year.
+Today, Irish supermarkets and bakeries still sell Halloween barmbracks with a toy ring hidden inside.
+Barmbrack can be found in many cafés, but if you’re feeling brave, you can try and make it yourself, following celebrity chef and YouTube star Donal Skehan’s recipe.